ArifPeycal/arifpeycal.github.io/all_collections/_posts/2025-09-23-playing-with-pfsense-firewall.md

 - Source: LAN net (all LAN devices)
 - Destination: Any
 - Destination Port: 80 (HTTP)
-- Moved this rule above the default “Allow LAN to Any” rule (order matters in pfSense — rules are checked top to bottom).
+- Moved this rule above the default “Allow LAN to Any” rule

 ### Testing the Rule

 - Before the rule: From my Kali VM, I ran curl http://httpforever.com and got the page content back.